Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/web-page.md

 1. Visit the URL as a page in a browser session.
 2. Scroll to the bottom of the web page.
-3. Access "lazy-loaded" content by checking for any text changes until the page is stable and no longer loading additional text
+3. Access lazy-loaded[^*] content by checking for any text changes until the page is stable and no longer loading additional text
 4. Generate Knowledge Source content based on the visible text result.

 The web page content will be imported into a knowledge source once.
 The source is not automatically updated to reflect future content changes on the web page.